-From our birth we try to understand the world we have ended up in.
+From our birth onwards we try to understand the world we ended up in.
 In fact, we try to find a place in it through the pursuit of recognition and confirmation.
 Connecting with other groups of people is a way to make joint agreements about the world in which we live.
-This way we learn to talk to each other, which words belong to which observations, and which rules we all hold to avoid becoming confused.
-Your family is the first natural group in which you end up.
+This way we learn to talk to each other, which words belong to which observations, and which rules we all obey to avoid becoming confused.
+Your family is the first natural group in which you live.
 Later on, many others join through school, sports, hobby, work, religion and so on.
-In the end we get pretty conditioned by all of this in the first 20 to 30 years of our lives.
+In the end we get pretty conditioned by all of this during the first 20 to 30 years of our lives.

-That whole process mainly takes place in the brain.
+This entire process mainly takes place in the brain.
 Of course, there are flavors and feelings involved.
-However, your world view as (limited) reflection of the reality around you, arises in your brain.
-There choices are made, information is filtered, and constructions are conceived that are acceptable and plausible.
-To ease the connection with others, your brains simplify things, sometimes take a short cut, and have no trouble distorting the reality to get everything fit.
+However, your world view, being a (limited) reflection of the reality around you, arises in your brain.
+It’s there where choices are made, information is filtered, and stories are conceived that are acceptable and plausible.
+To ease the connection with others, your brains simplify things, sometimes take a short cut, and have no trouble distorting the reality to get everything fit nicely.
 This simplification usually is not a conscious process.
-You only notice it when the environment tells you something different than what you have in mind.
+You only notice it when the environment tells you something different from what you have in mind.

-For me this is the first core of personal development: ignoring your lazy brain, and taking the trouble to really, openly and honestly investigate the world around you again.
+For me this is the first core of personal development: ignoring your lazy brain, and taking the effort to really, openly and honestly investigate the world around you once again.

-In my hobby, I think the difference between color and black-and-white photography is incredibly exciting.
-A color photograph can tell you the story of the photographer, but you can only fill in your own emotion if the same photo just consists of shapes and shades of gray.
+In my hobby, the difference between color and black-and-white photography is incredibly exciting.
+A color photograph can tell you the story on behalf of the photographer, but you can only fill in your own emotion if the same photo just consists of shapes and shades of gray.
 And that interpretation is changeable in time and with your situation.

 The second core of personal development therefore is creativity, including the courage to freely color your world view.